python-jsonschema/jsonschema/docs/errors.rst

     >>> print(tree[0].errors["type"].message)
     'spam' is not of type 'number'

-Of course this means that if we want to know if a given validator failed for a given index, we check for its presence in :attr:`~ErrorTree.errors`:
+Of course this means that if we want to know if a given named validator failed for a given index, we check for its presence in :attr:`~ErrorTree.errors`:

 .. doctest::